alexsnow348/learning-notes/master-thesis-related/03  Weekly Meet Up Notes - 24. Sep 2024.md

 hypothesizes that this approach will improve the model's ability to capture temporal and cross-channel dynamics, leading to more accurate multivariate time series forecasts.

+### Defense Title: Time Series Classification Using GAN-Augmented Data and Attention-Based Convolutions

+Abstract:This thesis explores the potential of contrastive learning for enhancing the analysis of time series data, a domain where labels are often scarce or unavailable.
+By exploiting the distinctions between similar and dissimilar instances, our work aims to extract significant features from time series data without the need for labelled examples.
+We build upon the **TS2Vec** methodology, extending its potential with an advanced encoder architecture that integrates attention-based causal dilated convolutions, thereby enriching the contextual details captured within the data representations.
+Considering the challenges associated with labelled data scarcity, we also examine the application of generative adversarial networks (GANs) to create synthetic data for diversity.
+Subsequently, our approach employs adaptive pooling to obtain representations of arbitrary sub-sequences within the time series.
+We validate our approach through empirical analysis, using benchmark datasets from the UCR and UEA time series classification archives.
+Our accuracy results demonstrate notable improvements over TS2Vec, and Synth-TS2Vec outperforms current state-of-the-art methods in unsupervised time series representation.

+GAN Based
+ - TimeGAN
+ - TCGAN
+ - TSGAN

+Autoencoder Based Learning

+Constrative methods
+- T-loss (Subseries consistency)
+- Transformation consistency TS-TCC
+- Temporal consistency (TNC)
+- Contextual consistency